-NFL game cancelled after player's collapse
+NFL game cancelled after Hamlin's collapse

 However, an NFL statement says it creates "potential competitive inequities" through the play-offs as both teams will have played a game fewer than their rivals and a team's record determines who has home advantage.

 The team with the best record in a Conference also receives a bye in the first round of the play-offs.
-In the AFC, the top-seeding is between the Bills, the Bengals and the Kansas City Chiefs.
+In the AFC, the top seeding is between the Bills, the Bengals and the Kansas City Chiefs.

 The NFL commissioner, Roger Goodell, and the competition committee have recommended playing the AFC Championship game at a neutral stadium if the participating teams have played an unequal number of games.